CanerGures/CanerGures/README.md

 # Hello there and Hello World 👋

-I am Caner and I am an addicted Android Developer from Turkey, Istanbul 🇹🇷
+I am Caner and I am an addicted Android Developer from Bucharest, Romania 🇷🇴

 ## About me